 (i) Parent, the Surviving Company or the Exchange Agent shall be entitled to deduct and withhold from the consideration otherwise payable to any former holder of Company Options, Company RSU Awards or Surrendered Company Restricted Share Awards (collectively, the "Company Share Awards") or Company Shares pursuant to this Agreement such amounts as are required to be deducted and withheld with respect to the making of such payment under the Code, or under any provision of state, local or foreign Tax Law and further shall be entitled to make any required reporting regarding such payment to the appropriate Taxing Authority.
-Any amount deducted or withheld pursuant to this Section 2.10(i), and paid over to the appropriate Taxing Authority, shall be treated as having been paid or issued, as applicable, to the holder of Company Shares or Company Share Awards in respect of which such deduction or withholding was made.
-With respect to withholding on payments to a holder of Company Shares, such withholding shall be made first from the cash otherwise payable to such holder prior to withholding from Parent Shares.
+Any amount deducted or withheld pursuant to this Section 2.10(i), and paid over to the appropriate Taxing Authority, shall be treated as having been paid or issued, as applicable, to the holder of Company Shares, such withholding shall be made first from the cash otherwise payable to such holder prior to withholding on payments to a holder of Company Shares, such withholding shall be made first from the cash otherwise payable to such holder prior to withholding from Parent Shares.
 In the case of any withholding from Parent Shares, Parent shall withhold an amount of Parent Shares having a fair market value equal to the withholding obligation to be satisfied with such Parent Shares at the time such shares are withheld, and shall be treated as having paid such amount to the Person from whom withheld.
-Parent shall pay, or shall cause to be paid, all amounts so deducted or withheld to the appropriate Taxing Authority within the period required under applicable Law.
-With respect to the Merger Consideration payable to any individual in respect of Surrendered Company Options, Surrendered Company RSU Awards or Surrendered Company Restricted Share Awards, any applicable Tax withholding shall first reduce the Per Share Cash Amount, and if the Per Share Cash Amount is reduced to \$0, any additional Tax withholding shall next reduce the Per Share Parent Share Amount.
+Parent shall pay, or shall cause to be paid, all amounts so deducted or withhold in respect of Surrendered Company Options, Surrendered Company RSU Awards or Surrendered Company Options, Surrendered Company RSU Awards or Surrendered Company Restricted Share Awards, any applicable Tax withholding shall first reduce the Per Share Cash Amount, and if the Per Share Cash Amount is reduced to \$0, any additional Tax withholding shall next reduce the Per Share Parent Share.

 Section 2.11 Further Assurances.
-If, at any time after the First Effective Time, the First Surviving Corporation or the Surviving Company shall determine that any actions are necessary or desirable to vest, perfect or confirm of record or otherwise in the First Surviving Corporation or the Surviving Company its right, title or interest in, to or under any of the rights, properties or assets of any of the Company, Merger Sub 1 or Merger Sub 2 acquired or to be acquired by the First Surviving Corporation or the Surviving Company as a result of, or in connection with, the Mergers or otherwise to carry out this Agreement, then the respective officers and directors and manager of the First Surviving Corporation and the Surviving Company, as applicable, shall be authorized to take all such actions as may be necessary or desirable to vest all right, title or interest in, to and under such rights, properties or assets in the First Surviving Corporation or the Surviving Company or otherwise to carry out this Agreement.
+If, at any time after the First Effective Time, the First Surviving Corporation or the Surviving Company shall determine that any actions are necessary or desirable to vest, perfect or confirm of record or otherwise in the First Surviving Corporation or the Surviving Company its right, title or interest in, to or under any of the rights, properties or assets of any of the Company, Merger Sub 1 or Merger Sub 2 acquired or to be acquired by the First Surviving Corporation or the Surviving Company as a result of, or in connection with, the Mergers or otherwise to carry out this Agreement, then the respective officers and directors and manager of the First Surviving Corporation and the Surviving Company, as applicable, shall be authorized to take all such actions as may be necessary or desirable to vest all right, title or interest in, to and under such rights, properties or assets in the First Surviving Corporation or the Surviving Corporation or the Surviving Corporation or the Surviving Corporation and the Surviving Company as applicable, shall be authorized to take all such actions as may be necessary or desirable to vest all right, title or interest in, to and under such rights, properties or assets in the First Surviving Corporation or the Surviving Corporation or